Optical properties of an anisotropic hot QCD medium: QGP as an Optical Medium

-where $ \epsilon^{\mu\rho\alpha\beta} $ is the four-dimensional Levi-Civita symbol and $\mu$, $\rho$, $\alpha$ and $\beta$ are here Lorentz four-indices(not to confuse with structure functions and chromo-magnetic permeability).
-Using the above equation, we can immediately write the field tensor $F^{\mu\nu}$ as,
+where $ \epsilon^{\mu\rho\alpha\beta} $ is the four-dimensional Levi-Civita symbols and $\mu$, $\rho$, $\alpha$ and $\beta$ are here Lorentz four-indices (not to confuse with structure functions and magnetic permeability).
+Using the above equation, one can write the field tensor $F^{\mu\nu}$ as,